parvathysarat/rest-api-iris-classifier/README.md

 ```

 For command line : <code> curl -X POST -H "Content-type: application/json" http://127.0.0.1:5000/predict -d "{\"data\": {\"sepal length\":3, \"sepal width\":1.2, \"petal length\":2.0, \"petal width\" : 1.5}}" </code>
-(If using Windows, escape all inner quotes by using /)
+(If using Windows, escape all inner quotes in the json by using /)

 ### Questions
 1. This dataset was obviously quite small, in the product you will be working with much